Orban tests the European Union's promises to help Ukraine as he stands firm on blocking aid

 Lithuanian President Gitanas Nauseda said the decision on the financial aid had to be taken at the summit, “because Ukraine is not fighting tomorrow.
 Ukraine is fighting right now.”

-The urgency to find a solution is matched only by the potential blow to the EU's credibility.
+The urgency to find a solution is matched only by the potential blow to the EU's credibility, Zelenskyy said in a video address to the leaders.

+“Nobody wants Europe to be seen as untrustworthy.
+Or as unable to take decisions it prepared itself,” he said.

+Referring to Putin, he added, “Don’t give him this first – and only – victory of the year.
+Europe must win, agreements must be honored.”

 “Whatever it takes” had been the relentless mantra of the EU in pledging its support, leaders dressed up in the yellow and sky-blue colors of Ukraine, and countless speeches ending with the rallying cry “Slava Ukraini!” — “Glory to Ukraine!”

-The EU, a group of 27 nations which still cherish their independence on strategic and foreign affairs issues, works by unanimity on most issues relating to Ukraine, and now Orban is seen by many as Putin's foot in the summit door, Putin's wrecking ball to demolish EU support for Zelenskyy.
+The EU, a group of 27 nations which still cherish their independence on strategic and foreign affairs issues, works by unanimity on most issues relating to Ukraine.
+Orban is seen by many as Putin's foot in the summit door, Putin's wrecking ball to demolish EU support for Zelenskyy.

 Even ahead of the summit, French President Emmanuel Macron and German Chancellor Olaf Scholz had already taken Orban aside in an attempt to make him change his mind.